kube-rs/kube/CONTRIBUTING.md

 #### When to add a test

+All public interfaces should have doc tests with examples.

 When adding new non-trivial pieces of logic that results in a drop in coverage you should add a test.

 Cross-reference with the coverage build [![coverage build](https://codecov.io/gh/kube-rs/kube-rs/branch/master/graph/badge.svg?token=9FCqEcyDTZ)](https://codecov.io/gh/kube-rs/kube-rs) and go to your branch.
 Coverage can also be run locally with [`cargo tarpaulin`](https://github.com/xd009642/tarpaulin) at project root.
 This will use our [tarpaulin.toml](./tarpaulin.toml) config, and **will run both unit and integration** tests.